 - Maximum protection can be gained from interconnecting smoke alarms - so when one goes off they all go off alerting you and your family as quickly as possible if there is a fire.

 - Install a smoke alarm in every bedroom.

 Where best to position your smoke alarms

 Single Level Homes

-Install a photoelectric smoke alarm in every sleeping area (bedroom), hallway and living area.
+Install a smoke alarm in every sleeping area (bedroom), hallway and living area.